jadjoubran/threesome/README.md

 be hosted on server X1, the data/api on server X2 and the functionality (javascript for the pages) on server X3.
 It's purpose is -for the time- experimental only.

-PS: the project is the example itself.
+PS: the project is the example itself. enjoy!